Canon SL1 vs Leica TL

 Body comparison: Canon SL1 vs Leica TL

 An illustration of the physical size and weight of the Canon SL1 and the Leica TL is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the SL1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL is notably smaller (13 percent) than the Canon SL1.
 Moreover, the TL is markedly lighter (6 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the TL are weather-sealed.